conshus/odevs-live-streaming/README.md

 Hey.
 I'm Dwane ([LifeLong.dev](https://lifelong.dev)) and I like to build side projects.
 One of them is a site where I was streaming local developer/tech group events ([otech.events](https://otech.events)).
-I figured it would be great if the groups could live stream their own events just incase I was not able to make it.
+I figured it would be great if the groups or anyone else could live stream their own events just incase I was not able to make it.

 So here it is.
 A less complex version of my project that is easier to get up and running.